dlal-group/simtext/README.md

 ## simtext_app

-The tool enables the exploration of data generated by text_to_wordmatrix or pmids_to_pubtator_matrix in a locally run ShinyApp.
-Features are word clouds for each initial search query, dimension reduction and hierarchical clustering of the binary matrix, and a table with words and their frequency among the search queries.
+The tool enables the exploration of data generated by ‘text_to_wordmatrix’ or ‘pmids_to_pubtator_matrix’ tools in a Shiny local instance.
+The following features can be generated: 1) word clouds for each initial search query, 2) dimension reduction and hierarchical clustering of binary matrices, and 3) tables with words and their frequency in the search queries.

 Input:

 1)	Input 1:
 Tab-delimited table with
-- column with search queries starting with "ID_", e.g. "ID_gene" if initial search queries were genes
+	- A column with initial search queries starting with "ID_" (e.g., "ID_gene" if initial search queries were genes).
-- column(s) with grouping factor(s) to compare pre-existing categories of the initial search queries with the grouping based on text.
+	- Column(s) with grouping factor(s) to compare pre-existing categories of the initial search queries with the grouping based on text.
 The column names should start with "GROUPING_".
 If the column name is "GROUPING_disorder", "disorder" will be shown as a grouping variable in the app.
 2)	Input 2:
-Output of text_to_wordmatrix or pmids_to_pubtator_matrix, or binary matrix.
+The output of ‘text_to_wordmatrix’ or ‘pmids_to_pubtator_matrix’ tools, or a binary matrix.

 Usage:
 ```